nel-nuss/FOSSGIS-Project/README.md

 #### Reprojection, Rasterization, Proximity Raster Generation:
-The scrript multicriteria_analysis_calc.bat contains all the needed reprojection, rasterization, proximity raster generation reclassification and calculation steps.
+The script multicriteria_analysis_calc.bat contains all the needed reprojection, rasterization, proximity raster generation reclassification and calculation steps.
 It is executed the same way as data_download.bat **However, it is currently BROKEN at the Proximity Raster Generation step.
 Therefore, the steps have been split up.**

-The script proximity_and_calc.bat will reproject your downloaded layers into a new Coordinate reference System (UTM 32N) and rastreize them.
+The script reproject_ratserize.bat will reproject your downloaded layers into a new Coordinate reference System (UTM zone 32N) and rasterize them.
 The commands in proximity_and_calc.bat are still executable, just not the whole script.

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
 2. Type reproject_rasterize.bat to execute the next script.
-3. Then open the script proximity_and_calc.bat in the Editor app and copy out the lines of code and executing individually.
+3. Then open the script proximity_and_calc.bat in the Editor app and copy out the lines of code and execute them individually.

 You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_.